 On the whole, the bank was well managed and rendered a valuable service; but Jackson long had shared the Republican distrust of the financial establishment.
 Elected as a tribune of the people, he sensed that the bank’s aristocratic manager, Nicholas Biddle, was an easy target.
 When the bank’s supporters in Congress pushed through an early renewal of its charter, Jackson responded with a stinging veto that denounced monopoly and special privilege.
 The effort to override the veto failed.

-In the presidential campaign that followed, the bank question revealed a fundamental division.
+In the presidential campaign of 1832, the bank question revealed a fundamental division.
 Established merchant, manufacturing, and financial interests favored sound money.
 Regional bankers and entrepreneurs on the make wanted an increased money supply and lower interest rates.
 Other debtor classes, especially farmers, shared those sentiments.
-Jackson and his supporters called the central bank a “monster” and coasted to an easy election victory over Henry Clay.
+Jackson and his supporters called the central bank a “monster” and coasted to an easy reelection victory over Henry Clay.

 The president interpreted his triumph as a popular mandate to crush the central bank irrevocably.
 In September 1833 he ordered an end to deposits of government money in the bank, and gradual withdrawals of the money already in its custody.
 The government deposited its funds in selected state banks, characterized as “pet banks” by the opposition.